Skip to content

 Another use case is to scale one axis with another.

-Integrates with Elgato Streamdeck, LoupeDeck and any support panels by BitFocus Companion
+Integrates with Elgato (R) Streamdeck, LoupeDeck and any support panels by BitFocus Companion

 GremlinEx integrates with any control surface supported by BitFocus Companion via the OSC protocol.
 This is a two way communication so GremlinEx can accept OSC messages triggered by Bitfocus Companion, and send messages back to BitFocus Companion to update the panels.
 With this integration, it is possible for GrmelinEx to accept input, and send data back to hardware panels connected locally and on the network.